Find out what Vietnam and South Korea have in common

 South Korea’s economy has been constantly evolving for several decades which has led to an increase in luxuries and a higher cost of living.
 For tourists, traveling to South Korea comes with higher prices but with a good value for the money as modern conveniences are everywhere.
 Vietnam is a fairly inexpensive destination compared to South Korea.

 Compared to other destinations in Europe or North America, the prices are still a little cheaper but more expensive than many other destinations in Asia.
-Although Vietnam is a country with fast growing economy, it still has a lower cost of living.
+Although Vietnam is a country with a fast-growing economy, it still has a lower cost of living.

 You might also be interested in: How is Seoul, South Korea as a study abroad destination?